amitxv/PC-Tuning/docs/physical-setup.md

 - Assess the general condition of storage devices with [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo) and [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark).
 When purchasing a new drive, check the total host read/writes to determine whether it is unused

-- Update the firmware for devices such as storage, NIC, peripherals and more
+- Update the firmware for devices such as storage, network interface controller, peripherals and more

 - Avoid single-channel and mismatching RAM.
 Refer to the motherboard manual to ensure that they are in the correct slots.
 Consider the memory trace layout when determining the amount of sticks to use